DanielleDaly/portfolio-project-4/README.md

 ### Link to Recipes Page - "All Recipes" button

+- At the botton of the homepage the "All Recipes" button is located.
+This links to the Recipes page where the user can view all the recipes that are available on the website.

 #### Image of "All Recipes" button

  ![Image of the All Recipes button](readme-images/screenshot-all-recipes-button.png)

- At the botton of the homepage the "All Recipes" button is located.
-This links to the recipes page wherethe user can view all the recipes that are available on the website.

- ### Recipes Page
+ ## Recipes Page

 #### Image of Recipes page

  ![Image of Recipes page](readme-images/screenshot-recipes-page.png)

- The Recipes Page can be accesed via the Recipes link on the Navigation Bar.
-It can also be accessed by clicking on the "All Recipes" button on the homepage.
+- The Recipes Page can be accesed via the Recipes link on the Navigation Bar.
+- It can also be accessed by clicking on the "All Recipes" button on the homepage.

- The Recipes Page contains a list of a. the recipes that are available to view on the website.
-The recipe cards are identical to those on the homepage.
-They contain an image, the recipe title, the cooking time, the number of people the recipe serves, the likes the recipe has received, the date and time the recipe was posted, a short description and a View more link to the full recipe.
-The full-recipe details can also be accessed by clicking on the image and the title.
+- The Recipes Page contains a list of all the recipes that are available to view on the website.
+- The recipe layout and design are identical to those found on the homepage.
+- They contain an image, the recipe title, the cooking time, the number of people the recipe serves, the likes the recipe has received, the date and time the recipe was posted, a short description and a 'View more' link to the full-recipe details.
+- The full-recipe details can also be accessed by clicking on the image and the title.

+- The Recipes Page contains pagination which limits the number of recipes displayed per page to six.
+- Recipes are displayed in rows of three on both the home page and the recipes page.
-The All Recipes Page contains pagination so that 6 recipes are displayed per page.
-At the bottom of the page there is a next button that takes you to the next 6 recipes.
-On the final page of recipes the prev button is displayed to take to you to the previous page of recipes.
+- At the bottom of the page there is a 'NEXT' button that takes you to the second page and another six recipes.
+- On the final page of recipes the 'PREV' button is displayed to take to you back to the previous page of recipes.

 #### Image of Next Button